kasperwelbers/gtdnews/online_appendix/3_validation_and_analysis.md

 est\_pr contains the estimated precision and recall (and F1) scores.
 We will use this below to compare with the gold standard validation.

-A more generalized version of this function has been added to the
+Reviewer note: A more generalized version of this function will be added to the RNewsflow R package.
-\[MASKED\] R package.

 ## Gold standard validation